Emanuel Stewart - Reliant Home Lending

 FHFA reported that year-over-year home price growth was positive in all nine census divisions, with the lowest growth rate of 0.90 percent in the Mid Atlantic division and the highest growth rate of 8.40 percent in the Pacific division.

-Market Outlook Tagged: Existing Home Sales, FHFA, National Association of Realtors
+Filed Under: Market Outlook Tagged With: Existing Home Sales, FHFA, National Association of Realtors

 Contact Emanuel